PavelTsvetkov/ds22/README.md

-# Data science researches, notebooks, links to libraries.
+# Data science researches, notebooks, links to libraries and data sets.